twocentsss/nu-mirror/ENGINEERING.md

 Every PR is evaluated against **Zen Gates**:
 1. **Choice Reduction**: Does this add a mandatory decision?
 (Rejection if yes).
 2. **Cognitive Load**: Does this increase the "Time to First Relief"?
-3. **Headless First**: Can this feature exist without a UI entry point?
+3. **Headless First**: Build power as an API; expose UI only when earned.

 ---

 ## Future Roadmap (Scale)
-- **Vector Bench**: Implementing vector search across the `EventLog` for "Historical Similarity" (What did I do last time I had this problem?).
+- **Vector Bench**: Vector search across the EventLog for "Historical Similarity."
-- **Local-First Sync**: Moving the EventLog to a local CRDT for instantaneous offline capture.
+- **Local-First Sync**: Moving the EventLog to a local CRDT for zero-latency offline capture.
-- **Multi-Agent Simulation**: Simulating your week using LLM "Characters" to find potential bottlenecks before they happen.
+- **Multi-Agent Simulation**: LLM "Characters" that simulate your week to find bottlenecks.